partrickJhonson/beef/Network-Discovery.md

 ## Port Scanning

 Now that we know the IP address of the hooked system and several hostnames, it would be interesting to launch port scanning.
-Happily several researchers have found that it is possible to use the same timing hack to scan ports by loading images into the browser with Firefox and Chrome.
+Several security researchers have found that it is possible to use the same timing hack to scan ports by loading images into the browser with Firefox and Chrome.

 This attack was included in the [[Port Scanner|Module:-Port-Scanner]] module.